 If you want to have kids, the absolute best money move you can make is to build a lifestyle based primarily on one income.
 If and when kids come along, that’ll give you the freedom to choose to have one of you step out of the paid workforce.

 It’s really easy to get used to a two-income lifestyle.
-However, once you do, it’s really difficult to go back to a one-income lifestyle.
+And once you do, it’s really difficult to go back to a one-income lifestyle.

 Since housing is usually people’s biggest expense, a one-income lifestyle is mostly about choosing a home that you can afford on one income.